-9.1.1 The presence of a solid commitment by the administrator and/or staff to provide professional educational learning opportunities in cooperation with the SUDTTC program.

-9.1.2 Willingness to designate a Field Instructor who is a licensed mental health professional or a professional with an Advanced Substance Use Disorder certificate, whose schedule will allow for development of student learning opportunities of appropriate depth, breadth, and variety; and attendance at any meetings or trainings required by the Field Education Program;

-9.1.3 The agency performs functions within the scope of what is generally recognized as professional substance use disorder (SUD) treatment.
-If SUD treatment is not the principal function of the agency, SUD treatment is identified as a sufficient professional service offered by the agency, and the practitioners are accepted by the agency as professional staff;

-9.1.4 The willingness of participating personnel to provide students with educationally guided professional SUD experiences;

-9.1.5 The availability of staff willing and able to devote time to the additional assignment of a student along with their normal workload;

-9.1.6 The presence of staff expertise in the form of professional education, experience, or other credentials which assures knowledgeable field supervision;

-9.1.7 Willingness to accept students without regard to race, religion, gender, sexual orientation, age or disability;

-9.1.8 Willingness to allow students to actively participate in the overall agency program and activities, as appropriate to educational needs and practice competencies of the student;

-9.1.9 Willingness to provide access to agency case records, which are pertinent to student activities and learning needs;

-9.1.10 Willingness to provide support services and appropriate facilities for student use, including an adequate and regular place from which the student can operate, clerical services, necessary supplies and equipment, access to telephone, and reimbursement for travel expenses incurred during assigned duties;
+- 9.1.1.
+The presence of a solid commitment by the administrator and/or staff to provide professional educational learning opportunities in cooperation with the College of Social Work; - 9.1.2.
+Willingness to designate a Field Instructor who is a social work practitioner or licensed mental health professional, whose schedule will allow for development of student learning opportunities of appropriate depth, breadth, and variety; and attendance at any meetings or trainings required by the Practicum Program; - 9.1.3.
+The agency performs functions within the scope of what is generally recognized as professional social work.
+If social work is not the principal function of the agency, social work is identified as a sufficient professional service offered by the agency, and the social work practitioners are accepted by the agency as professional staff; - 9.1.4.
+The willingness of participating personnel to provide students with educationally guided professional social work experiences; - 9.1.5.
+The availability of staff willing and able to devote time to the additional assignment of a student along with their normal workload; - 9.1.6.
+The presence of staff expertise in the form of professional education, experience, or other credentials which assures knowledgeable field supervision; - 9.1.7.
+Willingness to accept students without regard to race, religion, gender, sexual orientation, age or disability; - 9.1.8.
+Willingness to allow students to actively participate in the overall agency program and activities, as appropriate to educational needs and practice competencies of the student; - 9.1.9.
+Willingness to provide access to agency case records, which are pertinent to student activities and learning needs; - 9.1.10.
+Willingness to provide support services and appropriate facilities for student use, including an adequate and regular place from which the student can operate, clerical services, necessary supplies and equipment, access to telephone, and reimbursement for travel expenses incurred during the course of assigned duties

-9.2 Agency Application Process: Agencies meeting the criteria for approval are encouraged to complete and submit an application for field education agency approval via IPT.
-The Field Education Program will review applying agencies for approval.
-Agencies will be notified of acceptance status by email
+9.2 Agency Application Process:

+Agencies meeting the criteria for approval are encouraged to complete and submit an application for field education agency approval via IPT.
+The Practicum Program will review applying agencies for approval.
+Agencies will be notified of acceptance status by email.